A No-Code Introduction to Describing Data

 The standard deviation can still be a meaningful statistic in skewed distributions.
 It accurately represents the spread of the data points from the mean, just as it is supposed to do.
 But interpreting the standard deviation (and the mean) can be challenging in skewed distributions, because these measures are being influenced by the skewness.
 In these cases it is likely more insightful to use additional or alternative measures, like the median (a measure of central tendency that is less sensitive to outliers and skewness) and the interquartile range (a measure of spread that is also less sensitive to outliers and skewness), rather than (or in addition to) the mean and the standard deviation.

-Please watch the following two videos below from Crash Course Statistics on Measures of Spread and Distributions.
+To wrap up our discussion of dispersion — please watch the following two videos below from Crash Course Statistics on Measures of Spread and Distributions.

-Standardized scores
+Standardized Scores

 Standardized scores, or z-scores, are a useful concept in statistics.
 They provide a way to understand an individual observation in the context of a distribution of data.
 A z-score tells us how many standard deviations an observation is from the mean of a distribution, providing a measure of relative location.